-While any type of harm is detrimental to a person’s health and wellbeing, a catastrophic injury is one so severe that it inflicts serious ongoing and sometimes deadly trauma upon an individual.
+Any type of injury is detrimental to a person’s health and wellbeing, but some are worse than others.
+A catastrophic injury is one so severe that it inflicts serious ongoing and sometimes deadly trauma upon an individual.
 Our Cincinnati catastrophic injury lawyers could provide dedicated legal support if you or a loved one has suffered this type of harm.
 Our dedicated attorneys have the legal knowledge to help you get compensation if another person’s negligence caused you to sustain catastrophic losses.

 Common Causes of Traumatic Injuries

 Medical errors, motorcycle collisions, car accidents, workplace incidents, and falls are among the most common causes of catastrophic injuries.
 You may also suffer severe harm in a pedestrian collision, bicycle wreck, or sports accident.
 In any of these situations, if someone’s negligence or reckless misconduct causes a catastrophic injury, a court can find them liable for the injured party’s damages and order them to pay.